indico/indico/docs/source/installation/config.rst

         accessible directly by untrusted clients without going through the proxy or users will be able to spoof their IP address by sending a custom ``X-Forwarded-For`` header.
-You need to configure your firewall so only requests coming your proxy or load balancer are allowed.
+You need to configure your firewall so only requests coming from your proxy or load balancer are allowed.

     Default: ``False``